63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 We need to create a pipeline to monitor changes pushed to the test branch and then perform the deployment process.
 Luckily we have pipeline templates to use and a simple procedure to create that pipeline.

-You can use the configure script to manage your pipeline.
+You can use the configure cli script to manage your pipeline.

 ```bash
 ./cli/config.py pipeline acme your-webservice test --profile yourprofile